FC Shukura Kobuleti: History

-In October 2019 Giorgi Shashiashvili took the helm of Shukura and a year later led the club to successful completion of their promotion goal, although after one season the club returned to league 2.
+In October 2019, Giorgi Shashiashvili took the helm of Shukura and a year later led the club to successful completion of their promotion goal, although after one season the club returned to League 2.

 The team came close to the Cup final in 2021.
 Having initially beaten Dinamo Tbilisi, Shukura was ahead of Samgurali three minutes before the stoppage time, but still lost a dramatic five-goal thriller.

-In 2022, Shukura sealed the first place in Liga 2 for the third time in a decade and claimed the champion's record-breaking fifth title in the history of this division.
+In 2022, Shukura sealed the first place in Liga 2 for the third time in a decade and claimed the champion's record-breaking fifth title in the history of the second division.
+In the same year, development company Alliance Group Holding was confirmed as a majority stakeholder (83%) of the club with its chairman Ayet Kukava taking over the remaining share.

+Despite large-scale pre-season changes, Shukura were faced with a turbulent period back in the Erovnuli Liga in 2023.
+Unable to play at the home ground during the entire season, they were handed a transfer ban at some point and, besides, deducted six points for financial issues.
+With six matches still to play, Shukura were officially relegated in October.
+In January 2024, the Football Federation announced that due to Shukura's failure to meet licensing requirements the club would be demoted to the 4th tier.
+Following this decision, the team was dissolved.